DavidJLambert/Online_Calendar/README.rst

 Online_Calendar
 ===============

-:SUMMARY: Use VBA to extract my Free/Busy calendar from MS Outlook, and Python &
+:SUMMARY: Use VBA to extract my Free/Busy calendar from MS Outlook, and use
-          jinja2 to post it at https://DavidTutor.Neocities.org.
+          Python & jinja2 to post it at https://DavidTutor.Neocities.org.

 :REPOSITORY: https://github.com/DavidJLambert/Online_Calendar/